Maya Nut: Traditional Mayan Superfood and Coffee Alternative You Need to Know About

 Maya nut trees are drought resistant, and new research shows that they have the ability to sequester carbon.
 While many Central American rainforests face deforestation, the Maya nut tree could help release the stress that cash crops like sugarcane and corn have placed on the land.
 Maya nuts can be hand-picked from the forest floor and almost anyone can collect bags of ripe seeds to receive a modest income.

-Nutri-Maximum, the exclusive Blue Zones® Maya nut powder mix, is a “supplement as mother nature intended.”
-The powder drink mix is a powerful antioxidant and is nutritionally dense, but it is a traditional product, in its purest form, that was consumed by people in Costa Rica, Central and Latin America, and Mexico for centuries.
+Morning Brews, the exclusive Blue Zones® Maya nut blends, are “supplements as mother nature intended.”
+The coffee and coffee-like blends contain powerful antioxidants and are nutritionally dense.
+The traditional product, in its purest form, was consumed by people in Costa Rica, Central and Latin America, and Mexico for centuries.